natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

 :blue:`6.
 Now repeat Step 3, 4, and 5 for the other computer you didn’t select at first.
-Now this time instead of selecting` **FastEthernet0/1** :blue:`for a port on the switch, select` **FastEthernet0/2**.
+Now this time instead of selecting` :red:`FastEthernet0/1` :blue:`for a port on the switch, select` :red:`FastEthernet0/2.`

 |
 |
 |

 :blue:`As it stands the computers and switches are all physically prepared.
 Now we must head into the computers and configure them logically.
-(These next steps will all be done through the` **graphical interface** :blue:`that CISCO PACKET TRACER provides.)`
+(These next steps will all be done through the` :red:`graphical interface` :blue:`that CISCO PACKET TRACER provides.)`

-:blue:`The next few steps have us configuring a computer’s` **IP Address** :blue:`.
-One analogy that an` **IP Address** :blue:`can be thought of as, is just simply a name.
+:blue:`The next few steps have us configuring a computer’s` :red:`IP Address` :blue:`.
+One analogy that an` :red:`IP Address` :blue:`can be thought of as, is just simply a name.
 Every computer must be given a “name” (IP) so it can communicate in the network.
 (You need a name so the envelope can be sent to them).
-In this case the computer does not have a IP address automatically configured, so we will have to` **statically** :blue:`configure it.`
+In this case the computer does not have a IP address automatically configured, so we will have to` :red:`statically` :blue:`configure it.`

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/GG5.png
    :width: 35%
    :align: right

 :blue:`7.
 Click on any of the two computers we set up.
-A pop up window will appear with the` **Physical** :blue:`tab opened up.
-We will skip over this` **Physical** :blue:`tab and click the tab right of it,` **Config**.
+A pop up window will appear with the` :red:`Physical` :blue:`tab opened up.
+We will skip over this` :red:`Physical` :blue:`tab and click the tab right of it,` :red:`Config.`

 |
 |